Credentials checklist

 When to surface this

-- At handler scaffolding time, embed
+- At code-generation time, call

 Don't dump the full table on a developer who's still in the simulator; it adds noise.
 The simulator path is meant to need no keys at all.